raspberrypilearning/star-collector/en/step_4.md

 --- task ---

-In the Player's Inspector window for the `StarPlayer` script, click on the circle next to the `Star Text` GameObject and choose `Text (TMP)` to link your text object.
+In the Player's Inspector window for the `StarPlayer` script, click on the circle next to the `Star Text` property and choose `Text (TMP)` to link your text object.

 --- /task ---